-In the current work we use the generalized COM removal method of Ref. \cite{PhysRevC.97.034619}, which extended the results of local densities in Ref.~\cite{navratil2004translationally} to generate nonlocal one-body density matrices.
-We note the difference between this approach and the alternate approach of Ref.~\cite{PhysRevC.97.024325} resides in the method of COM removal, which in this and previously cited works is done directly in coordinate space, while in Ref.~\cite{PhysRevC.97.024325} the COM removal is performed in momentum space.
+In the current work we use the generalized COM removal method of Ref.~\cite{gennari2018microscopic}, which extended the results of local densities in Ref.~\cite{navratil2004translationally} to generate nonlocal one-body density matrices.
+We note the differences between this approach and the alternate approaches of Ref.~\cite{burrows2018ab,giraud2008labframe} reside in the method of COM removal, which in this and previously cited works is done directly in coordinate space, while in Ref.~\cite{burrows2018ab,giraud2008labframe} the COM removal from nonlocal and local densities is performed in momentum space.

 In coordinate representation, the nonlocal form of the nuclear density operator is defined as